develer-staff/PyQt3Support/README.md

 ### Status

 PyQt3Support is not complete: it binds about 30% of the Qt3Support, but don't be fooled by this figure: it's the part that is probably used most in existing programs (more common widgets, constructors, ecc.).
-A full list is available here: [[Status List]].
+A full list is available here: [Status List](https://github.com/develersrl/PyQt3Support/wiki/Status-List).

 Moreover, since it is fully machine-generated, it is very easy to extend it to cover more classes and functions.
 See below as per how to contribute to the development.